 How do you use cedar oil on your dog?

 Spray a bit in your hands to carefully apply it to their face, being careful not to get anything in their eyes.
 Make sure to get their ears and tail as well.

 How well does Diatomaceous Earthwork on fleas and ticks?

-Similar to the cedar oil you can also use it in your home, such as applying it to your carpets, but it's much messier and might not be ideal for this compared to cedar oil.
+Similar to the cedar oil, you can also use it in your home, such as applying it to your carpets, but it's much messier and might not be ideal for this compared to cedar oil.

 How do you use Diatomaceous Earth on your dog?